RobertMeakin/Argonaught/README.md

     public static void ExampleRefreshTokenGeneratedHandler(IRefreshToken refreshToken)
     {
-        //Called by Argonaught whenever it creates a new refresh token.
+        //Called by Argonaut whenever it creates a new refresh token.
         //Save new refresh token to database and delete any relevant existing tokens for this user (i.e. same audience). var myRefreshToken = RefreshToken.NewFromObjectImplementingInterface(refreshToken);